ABOUT US (2)

 Do I have to wear a mask in the pool?

 No. You do not and should not wear a mask in the pool.
-Please wear between the locker room and pool decks and in and out of The Center, but not in any of the pools or hot tubs.
+Please wear a mask or face covering when moving between the locker room and pool decks and when entering and leaving The Center, but not while swimming or sitting in hot tubs.
+The mask or face covering can become a danger if it gets wet.

 Do my children have to wear masks in Play Care or at Camp?

-According to the PHD and the CDC, children over the age of two should wear a mask in community settings to help stop the spread of the coronavirus.
-This includes when they are attending Play Care and Camp at The Kroc Center.
+A mask for face covering is up to the parent's discretion for their children at this time.
 We understand that there are operational challenges in keeping masks on toddlers and small children, and will do everything we can to ensure that your child is both comfortable and safe while at The Kroc Center.

 I have a health condition, do I have to wear a mask?